FilipDominec/rp2daq/README.md

 time.sleep(.5) # required for noninteractive script, to not terminate before data arrive
 ```

 One obvious difference is that it is a bit more complicated.
 But more important is that here the ```rp.internal_adc``` command does not block your program, no matter how long it takes to sample 1000 points.
-Only after the device responds data packet arrives back, the ```_callback``` function is called (in a separate thread) to process it.
+Only after the report is received from the device, your ```_callback``` function is called (in a separate thread) to process it.

-Calling commands asynchronously allows one to simultaneously orchestrate multiple functions like long ADC acquisition and stepping motor movement.
-Raspberry Pi may be busy for a while, but your program remains responsive all the time.
+Calling commands asynchronously allows one to simultaneously orchestrate multiple functions.
+This is especially useful for long ADC acquisition and stepping motor movement.
+Raspberry Pi may take some seconds or minutes to finish the command, but your program remains responsive.
+Meanwhile, it can even interact with the device, *almost as* if there was no prior command.

 ### Caveats of advanced asynchronous commands use